-- output\base\url if not None, this is prefixed to all output files (except stdout and stderr, which are always retrieved), so, for instance, having output\base\url="gsiftp://example.org/data" will upload output files into that remote directory. - stdin file name of a file whose contents will be fed as standard input stream to the remote-executing process. - stdout name of a file where the standard output stream of the remote executing process will be redirected to; will be automatically added to outputs. - stderr name of a file where the standard error stream of the remote executing process will be redirected to; will be automatically added to outputs. - join if this evaluates to True, then standard error is redirected to the file specified by stdout and stderr is ignored. (join has no effect if stdout is not given.) - tags list of tag names (string) that must be present on a resource in order to be eligible for submission.
+output\base\url if not None, this is prefixed to all output files (except stdout and stderr, which are always retrieved), so, for instance, having output\base\url="gsiftp://example.org/data" will upload output files into that remote directory.

+stdin file name of a file whose contents will be fed as standard input stream to the remote-executing process.

+stdout name of a file where the standard output stream of the remote executing process will be redirected to; will be automatically added to outputs.

+stderr name of a file where the standard error stream of the remote executing process will be redirected to; will be automatically added to outputs.

+join if this evaluates to True, then standard error is redirected to the file specified by stdout and stderr is ignored. (join has no effect if stdout is not given.)

+jobname a string to display this job in user-oriented listings tags list of tag names (string) that must be present on a resource in order to be eligible for submission.